pyeprog/lite-seq2seq/README.md

 ```

 ## Current state
-~~We meet some problem on training seq2seq with GPU.
-It works okay with CPU though.~~
-Now it can be trained on CPU or GPU.
+It can be trained on CPU or GPU.
-Please keep in mind that it is still easy to use up your free memory if you have a large network or set the BATCH\_SIZE to a large number.
+Please keep in mind that it's pretty easy to use up your free memory if you have a large network or set the BATCH\_SIZE to a large number.